 The Company assesses the collectibility of specific customer accounts that would be considered doubtful based on the customer's financial condition, payment history, credit rating and other factors that the Company considers relevant, or accounts that the Company assigns for collection.
-The Company reserves for the portion of those outstanding balances that the Company believes it is not likely to collect.
-Generally, the Company reserves accounts receivable balances that are outstanding more than 90 days.
-The Company also reserves 100% of the amount that it deems potentially uncollectible due to a customer's bankruptcy or poor financial condition.
+The Company reserves for the portion of those outstanding balances that the Company believes it is not likely to collect, based on historical collection experience.
+The Company also reserves 100% of the amount that it deems potentially uncollectible due to a customer's bankruptcy or deteriorating financial condition.
 If the financial condition of the Company's customers were to deteriorate, resulting in inability to make payments, additional allowances may be required.